samar-yassin/Writeups/vulnhub/raven1/writeup.md

 # raven writeup

-**you can download it from here https://www.vulnhub.com/entry/raven-1,256/**
+**you can download it from here [raven](https://www.vulnhub.com/entry/raven-1,256/)**

+# Tools :
+- nmap
+- dirb
+- hydra
+- wpscan
+- john the ripper
+- burpsuite

 ## Find  IP adress
 first step is to get the IP of the machine , so we can run netdiscover or nmap.